 BEV STANION - Advice from a Survivor

-WakeMed Physical Therapist Bev Stanion was exhausted.
+WakeMed Occupational Therapist Bev Stanion was exhausted.
 After a long day of treating patients followed by staying late to finish paperwork, it was time to go home.
 Even the walk to the parking deck was tiring.
 “It was odd because I had to stop a few times to catch my breath.”

 When she got to the fourth floor, Bev started having chest pains.
 “I was terrified,” she says.